As I lay in bed, I started to hear a melody form in my mind.

 An odd thing to be disillusioned about, I know.
 Fortunately, it didn’t last, and I would go onto jam with my drummer friend and play in bands.

 I slowly started moving beyond power-chord pounding and open chord strumming.
-I started to play riffs, mimic the melody, and bust out solos, even if I didn’t know exactly what I was doing at the time.
+I started to play riffs, mimic melodies, and bust out solos, even if I didn’t know exactly what I was doing.

 By that time, though, my drummer friend and I were much tighter than anyone else we brought in to play in the band.
-So, we needed to go about finding band members differently.
+So, we needed to go about the process of finding band members differently.

 I only went to college for a year, but it had some perks because I ended up building some connections.
 And it just so happened that one of my friend’s roommate was a bass player.
 So, we started jamming with him, and the chemistry was obvious from day one.